coreos/coreos-kubernetes/Documentation/deploy-master.md

 # Deploy Kubernetes Master Node(s)

 Boot a single CoreOS machine which will be used as the Kubernetes master node.
-You must use a CoreOS version 962.0.0+ for the `/usr/lib/coreos/kubelet-wrapper` script to be present in the image.
-See [kubelet-wrapper](kubelet-wrapper.md) for more information.

 See the [CoreOS Documentation](https://coreos.com/os/docs/latest/) for guides on launching nodes on supported platforms.

 Manual configuration of the required master node services is explained below, but most of the configuration could also be done with cloud-config, aside from placing the TLS assets on disk.
 For security reasons, these secrets should not be stored in cloud-config.